-Lux vs Lumens projector: An perfect guide on brightness.
+Lux vs Lumens projector: All in one guide on brightness.

 Many consumers are confused when they see the different kinds of brightness metrics.
 Which is used by the projector manufacturer for marketing.

 And to measure the brightness.
-Generally, these are Lux vs Lumens projector.
+Generally, these are Lux vs Lumens projectors.
 Yes, also the standard one ANSI lumens.

 People are confused about these terms.
 Which denotes the level of brightness in the projector.
 About these terms, we are going to talk about in today’s article.